eclipsesrl/udesly-docs/docs/shopify-account.md

 > account=user-total-spent

 ## Orders

-if you want to list the customer’s orders in the account page, insert a Collection List Wrapper item and add the attribute:
+If you want to list the customer’s orders in the account page, just add a Collection List Wrapper item in Webflow and add the attribute:

 > account=orders

+In this way the main info about the customer’s orders will be displayed dinamically after the conversion to Shopify (screenshot).
+To paginate the Collection list just enable pagination on that collection list *(Webflow Designer > Element setting panel > Paginate Items)*.
-To enable pagination just add the pagination to the collection and you can control the number of orders from *Shopify -> Online Store > Themes > Customize*.
+Once converted your Webflow template to Shopify, you’ll be able to control the number of orders per page from *Shopify -> Online Store > Themes > Customize*.

 Inside each single collection item you can add the following attributes on Text elements: